KutsunaSubaRya/LATIA112-1/README.md

     $ python main.py
     ```

-**Please note that data is exclusively retrieved using the keyword 'Minecraft.'
+**Please note that data is exclusively retrieved using the keyword 'Minecraft'.
 You can modify the keyword at line 120 in the `main.py` file.**

 ## Material